SofieThi/STH_Language/assignment_2/README.md

-This folder contains the answers to assignment 2: Assignment 2 - Sentiment and NER in the course: Cultural data science
+## Assignment 2 - Sentiment and NER in the course: Cultural data science

 The following tasks are answered: